nschlia/ffmpegfs/README.md

 ### What can it do?

-This can let you use a multi media file collection with software and/or hardware which only understands one of the supported output formats, or transcode files through simple drag-and-drop in a file browser.
+You can use a collection of several media files with software and/or hardware that only supports one of the permitted output formats or convert files using simple drag-and-drop operations in a file browser with FFmpegfs.

-For live streaming, select *WebM* or *MP4* for best results.
-If video transcoding is not required, *MP3* will also do, but *WebM* and *MP4* create better results.
-The *OGG* encoder is not fast enough for real-time recoding of files.
+Choose WebM or MP4 for live streaming for the best results.
+While *MP3* will work if video transcoding is not needed, *WebM* and *MP4* produce superior results.
+The *OGG* encoder is too slow for real-time file recoding.

-When a destination *JPG*, *PNG*, or *BMP* is chosen, all frames of a video source file will be presented in a virtual directory named after the source file.
+All the frames from a video source file will be displayed in a virtual directory called after the source file when a destination of *JPG*, *PNG*, or *BMP* is selected.
 Audio will not be available.

-Selecting *HLS* creates a directory with TS segments together with an M3U playlist (index_0_av.m3u8 and master.m3u8).
-There is also a hls.html that can be opened in a browser to play the segments.
+By choosing *HLS*, TS segments and an M3U playlist (master.m3u8 and index 0 av.m3u8) are created in a directory.
+A generated hls.html file that can be accessed in a browser can also be used to play the segments.

-Please note that the files must be on a web server because restrictions prevent most browsers from opening the files from disk.
-See [problems](PROBLEMS.md#open-hlshtml-from-disk-to-play-hls-output) for details.
+Please be aware that since most browsers cannot open the files from disc due to restrictions, they must be on a web server.
+For further information, see [problems](PROBLEMS.md#open-hlshtml-from-disk-to-play-hls-output).

 Installation Instructions
 -------------------------

-You'll find a rather extensive explanation under [install](INSTALL.md).
+A rather detailed description can be found under [install] (INSTALL.md).

 Fixing Problems
 ---------------

-This section has grown too large and has been moved to a separate file.
-See [problems](PROBLEMS.md) for details.
+This part has been transferred to a different file because it has gotten too big.
+Details can be found in [problems](PROBLEMS.md).

 Usage
 -----

-Mount your file system like this:
+Mount your file system as follows:

     ffmpegfs [--audiobitrate bitrate] [--videobitrate bitrate] musicdir mountpoint [-o fuse_options]

-For example, to run FFmpegfs as a daemon and encode to MPEG-4:
+To use FFmpegfs as a daemon and encode to MPEG-4, for instance:

     ffmpegfs --audiobitrate=256K --videobitrate=1.5M /mnt/music /mnt/ffmpegfs -o allow_other,ro,desttype=mp4